mobrembski/tomato-lte-bench/README.md

 If your firmware doesn't support CGI script, you can still run generate_index.sh script to create index.html along with graphs, and place it somewhere on accessible WWW server.
 By default, generated graphs and index.html is stored in /tmp/www/rrd.
 Please make sure that your http server is able to serve this folder.

+ftptest.sh script uses a behavior, that VSFTPD prints speed of every download and upload session to syslog.
+So the script looks for last occurence of reported speeds in syslog, and put it into RRD database.
+Of course you need a second router or PC, which will make some FTP sessions.
+There is a simple script designed to make some FTP traffic using busybox.
+Please have a look at ftp_client.sh file.

 # Description of scripts
 ltemodemquality.sh - Scripts asks modem for radio quality parameters.
 It will only work with non-hilink modems, because it uses modem diagnostic interface.
 Currently tested with Huawei E3372s.